sfsu-joseo/CSC645/Projects/TCP-Client-Server-Centralized-Network/README.md

 ```
 ### ClientHandler

 The client handler class is located in thee machine that is running the server.
-It is in charge of processing all the requests sent by clients, that needs to be processed by the server.
-It uses the server methods to send responses.
+When a client is accepted by the server,
+the server creates a child process of the client (fork), and the child client is linked to its parent during all the
+process until the socket parent disconnects from the network.
+The client handler helps to create a line of communication
+between the parent and the child sockets, and also helps to organize how data is sent between them.
+This also helps the server
+to being more independent (i.e same server can be reused in more applications)

 ### Client